kristenvaccaro/antisocial-computing/index.md

 --- | ---
 20% | Active Class Participation
 15% | Written Homework (Critiques, etc.)
-30% | Presentation & Lead Discussion
+25% | Presentation & Lead Discussion
-20% | Final Project
+25% | Final Project
 15% | Final Exam

-Online discussion responses are due 1 PM Monday and Wednesday (before the start of class) Written homeworks are due Friday 5 PM
+Readings should be completed before the start of class
+Written homeworks are due Friday 5 PM

 Late Policy: You will receive *5 free late days* that can be used for programming and design assignments.
 You do not need to contact us in advance to use those late days.
 Beyond those days, you receive a 10% penalty for each day late.